connectomicslab/connectomemapper3/paper/paper.md

 # Summary

-## A flexible and interoperable workflow for multi-modal human connectome mapping.
+## A flexible and interoperable workflow for multi-modal human connectome mapping

 Connectome Mapper 3 (CMP3) implements a workflow that creates a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any